Braces, Tooth Extractions and Modern Orthodontics

 Invisalign retainers are, as the name implies, almost invisible to the eye and likely will go unnoticed by the person the wearer is talking to.

 For anyone considering braces and potential extractions to correct dental issues, we would recommend speaking to an orthodontist and talking through the available options.

 If they recommend extractions, ask whether other processes might not be suitable or seek out a second opinion, this is also an opportunity to question them on the potential longer-term implications of having an extraction – the subtle change to facial aesthetics and potential sleep issues among them.

-If you would like to discuss options further, please do get in touch with us at The Dental Surgery, we are based in the City of London and contactable on 020 7680 1800 or visit this page.
+If you would like to discuss your options further, please do get in touch with us.